david-raymond/bluemobile/pages/intro/inception.md

 Our road trip in the American West
 ----------------------------------

-The project started around July 2017 when me and my wife were reflecting on our road trip in the fall of 2016 in the American West (Grand Canyon, etc.) with a small rental van from <a href="https://www.escapecampervans.com/" target="_blank">Escape CamperVans</a>.
+The project started around July 2017 when me and my wife were reflecting on our road trip in the fall of 2016 in the American West (Grand Canyon, etc.) with a small rental van from <a href="https://www.escapecampervans.com" target="_blank">Escape CamperVans</a>.

+{% include image.html file="OurRentalEscapeCamperVan.jpg" caption="Our rental Escape CamperVan" %}

 Although this rental van was pretty small and limited in terms of amenities, we absolutely loved the fact that it was both our everyday vehicle and home.
 Anywhere we would go, it would come with us.